Narrow-headed vole: Behaviour

 The narrow-headed vole lives in a complex system of tunnels that run up to 25 cm beneath the ground surface.
 This has multiple entrances and several nesting chambers.
 The narrow head of this species may have evolved to make it easier for it to squeeze through narrow gaps and crevices in frozen ground.
 It is mainly active at dusk and by night, but also emerges from its burrow to forage during the day.
 It feeds on grasses, legumes and other underground and above-ground plant material.
 Breeding takes place in the warmer months, with about five litters averaging eight offspring being produced annually.

-This vole, along with Microtus middendorffi, is one of the primary preys of the Arctic fox on the Yamal Peninsula.
+This vole, along with Alexandromys middendorffi, is one of the primary preys of the Arctic fox on the Yamal Peninsula.

 Status

 The narrow-headed vole has a very extensive range and although populations fluctuate, no particular threats have been identified with this species and overall the population seems stable.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern".